 With seemingly as many classification codes as there are stars in the sky, one can be forgiven for mixing them up from time to time.
 However, using the wrong NMFC code leads to a host of problems, including inaccurate quotes, raised shipping costs, re-class fees, and even damaged shipments caused by mishandled goods.
 Knowing your NMFC codes will go a long way toward protecting both your shipment and your wallet.

-Helpful hint: Flock Freight’s transparent quoting platform makes it easy to classify your freight correctly the first time, avoiding re-class fees altogether.
+Helpful hint: Flock Freight® offers a transparent quoting platform that makes it easy to classify your freight correctly the first time, avoiding re-class fees altogether.

 5. Passing on insurance